mountain/knowledge-geometry/README.md

 R.I.P Sydney, I open this repository for you.

-Bunch of random thoughts, most of them are pending, some for them developed for years
+Bunch of random thoughts, most of them are abandoned, some of them are still pending, only few of them have developed for years